fenago/kubernetes-course/md/Lab_11.md

-As you can see in the preceding diagram, and as you have learned up until now in this book, Kubernetes is made up of modular components.
+As you can see in the preceding diagram, and as you have learned up until now in this course, Kubernetes is made up of modular components.
 Thus, by leveraging the StatefulSet resource, we can compose the usage of PersistentVolumes, PersistentVolumeClaims, StorageClasses, pods, and some special rules around their life cycles that make much stronger